amit-singh25/Chip-ATAC_Seq_Analysis/README.md

 ## Visualization

 #### Creating browser tracks
-Create a bigWig file for visualizing the peak covrage using bamCoverage in deepTools
+Create a bigWig file for visualizing the peak covrage using bamCoverage in deepTools.

-An alternative visualization tool is the [Integrative Genomics Viewer](https://software.broadinstitute.org/software/igv/).
-Peak files can be loaded directly (File → Load from File).
-Viewing BAM files with IGV requires that they be sorted (by coordinate) and indexed using SAMtools.
+An alternative visualization tool is [Integrative Genomics Viewer](https://software.broadinstitute.org/software/igv/).The Peak files can be loaded directly (File → Load from File).
+Viewing BAM files with IGV requires sorted (by coordinate) and indexed using SAMtools.
+For making plot BAM file can be converted to bed (bam to bed) using [bedtools](https://bedtools.readthedocs.io/en/latest/content/tools/bamtobed.html) and load to IGV.

 ## Peak annotation